syphon-org/syphon/readme.md

     - iOS will have APNS support, but will be made clear to the user
 - all data is AES-256 encrypted at rest
 - E2EE for direct chats using [Olm/Megolm](https://gitlab.matrix.org/matrix-org/olm)
-    - group chats will be supported in the coming weeks
 - all indicators of presence are opt-in only (typing indicators, read receipts, etc)
 - customize themes and colors throughout the app